 This investment to upgrade the signals is a vital aspect of our railway upgrade plan to provide a safe, reliable and efficient railway fit for the 21st century.

 - overall safety and reliability of the railway

 - sustainability and efficiency using modern technology

 - the duration of level crossing road closures reducing delays for road users.

-We are replacing the old mechanical signalling equipment with modern technology using colour LED signals.
-We are also replacing manually operated switches with powered switches controlled by a remote computer based signalling system.
+We are also replacing manually operated switches with powered switches controlled by a remote computer-based signalling system.

 Keeper operated level crossing gates will be replaced with a modern barrier type remotely controlled and operated by a railway signaller using CCTV.

 When our upgrades are complete, it will help to provide the level of reliability that our passengers expect from a modern railway.

 - Upgrades to signalling, track, power systems and telecoms.